Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version4/day19-day20/README.md

 # What am I working on?

-I am going to be developing the play again button for the game over screen.
+I am going to be developing the new game button for the game over screen.